 From education to online shopping, we are seeing a lot of innovations in the AR space and all the major tech players investing massively into AR, including Apple, Facebook and Google.
 In fact, Google has just released Augmented Reality navigation for Google Maps, while Facebook recently opened up AR to brands on Instagram.
 Meanwhile, Apple is heavily investing into their own AR development kit.

 However, there are two issues that are making it difficult to bridge the gap between AR technology and adoption by brands.
 First, a lot of brands are still not very clear about how AR can exactly help them.
 Second, there is still a shortage of AR content available, or an inability to produce it affordably, even if the technology is already there.

 Some of the people we speak to don’t even understand what AR is, how AR can help them or even just the basics of the technology, such as how they can activate AR experiences.

 If you’re on the same plate, not to worry, in this article we cover all the basics you need to know about the benefits of AR and how you can use AR in your marketing strategies.

-What is AR and what are the benefits of AR?
+What are AR effects and what are their benefits?